 Storytelling is an intensely personal act.

 That is why it is such an effective way to reach and engage people.
 You do risk revealing yourself when you tell a story - even if you never use a personal pronoun.

 The way a narrator takes a chance and puts herself on the line?
 That is exactly what gets people to pay attention.

 You might think that discerning whether a story is acceptably universal or too rooted in personal concerns would be easier for therapists.
 After all, your work is about witnessing and holding space for others’ emotions.

 You know what occupies many hearts and minds.
-And you've generally been taught to keep yourSELF out the equation (check in with Rebecca Wong for more on why that doesn't need to be the case).
+And you've generally been taught to keep yourSELF out the equation.

 For example, when someone reveals a concern about infidelity or chronic anxiety or the stress of parenting, you know it’s a topic that you could explore on your blog (ethically and without identifying details, of course).
 When you see patterns emerge in your practice, you've discover a collective problem that will interest many of your readers.